-14. Section 18 of the Act allows a landlord to terminate a rental agreement on three (3) months notice without having to provide reasons to either the tenant or this Tribunal.
+13. Section 18 of the Act allows a landlord to terminate a rental agreement on three (3) months notice without having to provide reasons to either the tenant or this Tribunal.
 The validity of such a notice is determined by its compliance with any number of provisions of the Act.
 If and where a notice is found to not comply with any particular provision, the notice is deemed not valid.

-15. Specific to a termination notice issued by a landlord under section 18 of the Act for a month-to-month tenancy such as this dispute, it is required to comply with each of the following to be deemed valid:
+14. Specific to a termination notice issued by a landlord under section 18 of the Act for a month-to-month tenancy such as this dispute, it is required to comply with each of the following to be deemed valid:

-Part 1: 18(2)(b) of the Act requires that a termination notice be issued not less than 3 months before the end of a rental period where the residential premises is rented month-to-month.
+Part 1: 18(2)(b) of the Act requires that a termination notice be issued not less than 3 months before the end of a rental period where the residential premises is rented month to month.

-Finding: The tenant in this dispute has a month-to-month rental agreement and rent is due monthly.
-As such, I find that a notice delivered on 18 August 2022 was issued more than three months before the identified move out date of 30 November 2022.
+Finding: The tenant in this dispute has a month-to-month with rent due at the first of the month.
+As such, I find that a notice issued on 20 December 2022 is more than three months before the identified move out date of 31 March 2023.